thegworld/gtx-browser/docs/webapps/why-is-this-test-failing.md

 ### System behavior is changing

 Tests are expected to fail when the WebAppProvider behavior or user actions are changed.
 To fix this, the critical user journeys need to be updated and the tests regenerated to modify the expected behavior.
 See the [docs](integration-testing-framework.md) or the ["How to create WebappIntegration Tests"](how-to-create-webapp-integration-tests.md) page for more info.
-Please contact the team at  pwa-dev@chromium.org and/or post on #pwas on Chromium Slack, as we can help update the framework & guide this process.
+Please contact the team at  pwa-dev@chromium.org and/or post on #pwas on GTx Browser Slack, as we can help update the framework & guide this process.

 This failure **should** occur in trybots on the change, and not the CQ, although we do have a history of having browser_tests turned off for Mac trybots and sometimes things are only caught on the CQ.